Montreal-Quakers/website/_pages/directions.md

 ## In person

-We are meeting on Zoom only until April 1st (11 am on Sundays).
+We meet at 11 a.m. every Sunday except the last Sunday of the month, which is on Zoom only.

 ### Address